 - Reading these two books and watching the "mini-lectures" in the Companion Guide allows us to make the Institute much more interactive, with you and the other participants grappling with the challenges of doing a social action course rather than just being taught the material.
 In addition, the Companion Guide includes all of the articles, in-class videos, and portfolios that Scott used in his social action course, and a Case Study of one student campaign, so you see how the resources are used by the students.

-We also ask all attendees to watch the following videos on social action:
+We also ask all attendees to fill out the Course Planning Doc, and watch the following videos on social action:

 - Walk the Walk